Bird

 rain drains off.
 Let it over lap the sides and front by

-around 1 ½ inch.
+around 1 ½ inches.
 It helps to score a 1/8th inch groove in

 the underside of the roof about an inch from the front.
 This